ekliao/EricLiaoDigitalGarden/src/site/notes/Audio Flashcards - iOS app - handsfree and eyes-free 光用耳不用眼手的抽認卡學習神器.md

 If the app does not yet support bulk imports of audio files, I really hope you’ll consider adding this feature.
 I am sure many users will welcome it and find it extremely useful.
 If you add this feature, people will pay a fee to use it!

 ---
-The developer responded almost immediately:
+The developer's almost immediate reply:

 I’m glad you’re enjoying the app.
 At the moment you can only import individual audio files to a card.
 Have you just using the Anki iOS app to create cards?